SAP/luigi/docs/navigation-parameters-reference.md

   - **label** defines the context element label.
 If not defined, the **pathValue** is passed to **fallbackLabelResolver** to set its value.
 The default value is **pathValue**, if **fallbackLabelResolver** is not defined.
   - **pathValue** defines the context element path that is appended to **parentNodePath** and reflects a **pathSegment**.

+### customOptionsRenderer
+- **type**: function
+- **parameter**: option
+- **description**: possibility to render code inside an `<li>` element.
+The list element has already registered a navigation function to the options path.
+The function gets an option as parameter.
+It is recommended to use this function carefully because it is possible to inject javascript code.

 ### actions
 - **type**: array
 - **description**: defines a list of additional elements that are shown on above or below the context switcher **options**.